andriy-salnikov/andriy-salnikov/README.md

 ## Hey, I’m Andriy 👋
+--
+It so happened that I lost my old GitHub account, so I created a new one.
+And now, starting January 7, 2026, I will be working here...

 <!--
 **andriy-salnikov/andriy-salnikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.